 Controversial Grammy wins—and how they’ve aged

-Some undeniably iconic artists, such as Diana Ross and Jimi Hendrix, never won awards throughout their vaunted careers.
-What’s more, certain winners beat out superior artists (or at least artists that fans or critics insisted were better).
+Some undeniably iconic artists, such as Diana Ross and Jimi Hendrix, never won competitive Grammys throughout their vaunted careers.
+What’s more, certain winners beat out superior artists (or at least artists that most fans or critics insisted were better).
 In a few cases, artists were nominated in categories that made no sense for their style of music.

 Keep reading to discover some of the most controversial Grammy wins in history.